//

 Running Time: 122 minutes

 In this day and age of interconnected filmic universes, this haphazard attention to overarching characterizations or brand continuity is out of style, but I would argue makes for more interesting and unpredictable individual films.
 The Alien franchise suffers from name-brand nostalgia as much as any successful Hollywood property that came of age in the 1960s-1980s, and it will likely never regain its hallowed status (particularly if promising new blood like Neill Blomkamp is pushed aside for aging has-beens like Scott); but one thing the series is not is safe.
-It has formula, of course, but the property retains all the blood, grime, and violent edge it popularized in the late 1970s-1980s.
+It has formula, of course, but the property retains the blood, grime, and violent edge it popularized in the late 1970s-1980s.

 Peter Weyland (Guy Pearce, center) introduces himself to his creation, the android David (Michael Fassbender, left) in the film’s prologue.

-Perhaps the most amusing aspects of the Alien series are its fans; while fans of Marvel, DC, or various comic book adaptations verge on positivity bias, Alien(s) fans are notorious pessimists.
-Though it may be in keeping with their beloved saga, thematically speaking, Alien(s) fans are perhaps the most defensive cinephiles in pop culture, and it’s impossible to review any Alien sequel without discussing its borderline toxic hardcore fan environment.
-On the one hand, it’s hard not to be defensive as an Alien fan given the series’ roller coaster history, but on the other, you find more balanced emotional reasoning and positive reinforcement in a psychiatric ward.
-This may be the lone franchise where the diehard fans are harsher towards new films and more protective of the originals than the average film critic.
+Perhaps the most amusing aspects of the Alien series are its fans; while fans of Marvel, DC, or various comic book adaptations verge on positivity biasAlien(s) fans are notorious pessimists.
+Though it may be in keeping with their beloved saga, thematically speaking, Alien(s) fans are perhaps the most defensive cinephiles in pop culture, and it’s impossible to review any Alien sequel without discussing its hardcore fan environment.
+On the one hand, it is hard not to be defensive as an Alien fan given the series’ roller coaster history, but on the other, you find more balanced emotional reasoning and positive reinforcement in a psychiatric ward.

-Much of that thematic weight is executed well thanks to Ridley Scott’ stellar production design and cinematography, as well as bravado dual performances by Michael Fassbender.
+Much of that thematic weight is executed thanks to Ridley Scott’ stellar production-design and cinematography, as well as bravado dual performances by Michael Fassbender.
 The gorgeous CGI cinematography in space rivals that of Alphonso Cuaron’s Gravity (2013), which is in turn surpassed by the outdoor location photography completed in New Zealand.
 To that end, the near Holocaust style of the Engineer city and Fassbender’s Dr. Frankenstein-esque lair add memorable flair to the series’ overarching biopunk aesthetic.

 Top: The abandoned Engineer vessel, first discovered in Prometheus, is found by the human colonists crash-landed on the Engineer homeworld.
 Bottom: The bitch is back…